bafflerbach/test_software_carpentry/_episodes/02-MASTMLbasics.md

 MAST-ML is divided into a number of sections which allow users to perform ML workflows.
 These include: Data Importation, Data Cleaning, Feature Generation, Feature Engineering, Data Splitting (Train/Test/Validation), Model Assessment, and Model Optimization
 By giving the user freedom to choose methods at each of these workflow steps MAST-ML is a extremely customizable in its use compared to some other software tools which are much more structured in the methods used.
-For example the [Citrination](https://citrination.com/users/sign_in){:target="_blank"} web tool focuses on building and training random forest models but doesn't give the flexibility to explore other model types.

 > ## For those with more interest in the python programming itself
 >